I think you’ll agree with me that knowing how to improve your dental website design in 2019 in order to actually book more new patients is hard.

 Slow websites = less patients.

-For a free website analysis (including a speed test) with recommended improvements, click here:
+For a free dental website analysis (including a speed test) with recommended improvements, click here:

 8. Design your dental site for conversion optimization